Mathématique: Chapter 36

 “Good,” Lam said quietly.

-“It’s in,” TJ murmured, pulling the syringe from the IV port with a delicate flick of her wrist.
+“It’s in.”
+TJ pulled the syringe from the IV port with a delicate flick of her wrist.

 “Nick?”
 Young said, his hand closed around the other man’s forearm.

-"Well," Young said, not certain whether he was more relieved or more anxious at the evidence that Rush could be medicated out of whatever the hell was happening in his mind, "you needed a damned nap anyway, hotshot.”
+"Well," Young said, not sure whether he was more relieved or more anxious at the idea that Rush could be medicated out of whatever the hell was happening in his mind, "you needed a damned nap anyway, hotshot.”

 Rush closed his eyes, his expression relaxing, the last of the tension leaving his frame.

-"No," Lam admitted, glancing back to the now sedate waveforms of the EEG.
+“No." Lam returned to studying the now sedate waveforms of Rush’s EEG.

-“Well, it doesn’t seem good,” Young said, looking down at Rush.
+“Well, it doesn’t seem good,” Young said, looking down at his sleeping neighbor.

 Popular posts from this blog